mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 Refactoring all existing code to better use these types would be a further step.

 ##Further Requirements##
-We are not handling the following yet.
+We are not handling the following yet:

 * If we have a workspace in the HKL frame and we do a cut that gives an output dimension that is HH, we should still be able to convert between r.l.u and inverse Angstroms.
 This implies that the MDFrame should carry a list of functions required to perform the conversion.
 * What about transformations that involve a shift as well as a scale.
 For example Energy to Temperature in F.
+* Shared implementation between Kernel::Units and MDUnits.
+It may be possible to bring the two concepts together, but we need to have both concepts working first before we do this.

 ##Reviews##
 * This document was presented to and discussed as part of [this](https://github.com/mantidproject/documents/blob/master/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-04-21.md) SSC meeting.
 The document has been updated accordingly.
+* This document was reviewed by Anders Markvardsen on 23rd June 2015